-I am an EMMY award winning and BAFTA / RTS nominated documentary cameraman specialising in Natural History and filming from ropes at height in any environment.
+I am an award winning freelance cameraman specialising in blue-chip natural history, technical rope work and filming at height in remote wilderness locations.

-Starting out as an assistant on Hollywood productions, I was trained in-house by the BBC Natural History Unit and have spent the last 21 years working regularly for industry leaders including the BBC, National Geographic, Discovery and DisneyNature.
-I've been fortunate to work on many acclaimed productions along the way, including numerous David Attenborough projects - Life of Mammals, Life in the Undergrowth, Planet Earth etc.
+The secret life of the rainforest canopy is a particular passion of mine and I have spent the last 22 years working regularly in this beautiful but challenging environment for industry leaders such as the BBC, National Geographic, Discovery and DisneyNature.
+I've been fortunate to work on many highly acclaimed landmark productions along the way, including numerous David Attenborough projects such as Planet Earth, Life of Mammals, Life in the Undergrowth, Africa and Life.

-Alongside my film work I also present the occasional programme for BBC Radio, and am author of the book THE MAN WHO CLIMBS TREES published by Penguin Random House 2017.
+Alongside my film work I also present the occasional nature programme for BBC Radio 4 and am author of the book The Man Who Climbs Trees published by Penguin Random House 2017.

-Please click on the image links below to find out more, and thanks for visiting.
+Click on the image links below to find out more.
+Thanks for visiting!